Login E-loket

 Team members involved in an application are strongly advised to make arrangements regarding the composition and submission of the rebuttal in case the promoter-spokesperson is not able to complete this task because of force-majeure.
 In any case, ‘force-majeure’ has to be proven by medical attestation or other relevant official documents.

-• A dedicated jury of scientific experts and the patient committee KOTK evaluates your application.
+• A dedicated FWO jury of scientific experts and the patient committee KOTK jointly evaluate your application.
+Patient representatives will be present at the final selection meeting.

 • The jury reports to the board of trustees.